 Such beliefs contribute to resiliency, self-respect, healthy connections with others, and a sense of possibility.
 They also organize our bodies.
 For example, a person who believes she has a right to help is more likely to feel comfortable physically reaching out to another, whereas someone who doesn’t feel she has this right might slump her shoulders and divert her eyes even when she needs support, since she has learned not to anticipate people will be there when she needs them.

-I am not implying any girl, adolescent, or woman is ever to blame for sexual abuse.
-Yet the reality is, if we want to reduce the likelihood of sexual abuse, we have to get better about protecting ourselves and each other.
-According to a metanalysis of programs developed to deter and end violence against women, the most promising approaches depend on empowering victims and providing needed support in their homes and in their work places.
+I am not implying any girl, adolescent, or woman is ever to blame for sexual trauma.
+Yet the reality is, if we want to reduce the likelihood of sexual trauma, we have to get better about protecting ourselves and each other.
+According to a metanalysis of programs developed to deter and end violence against women, the most promising approaches depend on empowering victims and providing support in their homes and in their work places.